Diane Corriette · ·

 Build Self‑Confidence: A Practical Guide for Women

-Self-confidence isn’t about being loud.
-It’s a learned skill.
-This guide shows you how to build self-confidence through five repeatable moves: Know Yourself, Reframe Your Self‑Talk, Act in Small Steps, Build Resilience, and Own Your Voice.
+Self-confidence isn't about being loud.
+It's a learned skill.
+This guide shows you how to build self-confidence through six repeatable moves: Know Yourself, Reframe Your Self‑Talk, Act in Small Steps, Build Resilience, Use Journal Writing, and Own Your Voice.

 "The only way to get rid of the fear of doing something is to go out and do it."